mattsta/actionboard/README.md

 ## Running the Application

-Once the setup is complete and dependencies are installed, you can run the FastAPI application using Uvicorn:
+Once the setup is complete and dependencies are installed, you can run the FastAPI application using Uvicorn.
+Execute the following command in your terminal: